Idlib Prepares For Attacks From Assad Forces

 — Donald J. Trump (@realDonaldTrump) September 3, 2018

-Reuters reports that Turkish Defense Minister Hulusi Akar again called for a cease fire in the region on Monday.
+Reuters reports that Turkish Defense Minister Hulusi Akar again called for a ceasefire in the region on Monday.
 “Our most important effort is toward stopping all air and ground attacks on Idlib immediately and establishing a ceasefire and stability in the region,” he said.
 Unfortunately, with Assad’s decision to approve the use of chlorine against the insurgents, it appears that his call is being ignored, and Idlib is preparing for the worst.
 Should an attack occur and displace as many as 800,000 people, the United Nations has warned that it could cause a humanitarian crisis, because there are already so many refugees in the region.
 Idlib is located in northern Syria, and the closest international border is with Turkey, less than 50 km to the north.
 Turkey itself has already stated that it cannot accommodate any more migrants, as it currently hosts approximately 3.5 million refugees.

 Late last week, President Trump reversed his policy regarding American troops stationed in Syria, according to the Washington Post.
 He had originally stated that he wanted to get U.S. troops out of Syria, but has now committed to leaving the approximately 2,200 soldiers stationed there indefinitely.